SamuNidea/SamuNidea.github.io/README.md

 ### 6. Anatomy
 ![Anatomy](https://user-images.githubusercontent.com/99783855/155146160-b34c694c-a816-49e4-8ba0-9792d0c47ca0.jpg)

 Anatomy has long been regarded as one of the most difficult subjects for many artists to fully grasp.
 However, in order to fully comprehend it, you must first understand the human body, as this will come in handy when drawing character designs, comics, portraits, and so on.
 Here are the key differences between male and female anatomy: men's torsos are typically larger than female torsos, men's shoulders are wider than women's shoulders, women's waists are smaller than men, women's hips are wider than men, and men are generally larger than women.
-And the following are the key similarities between male and female anatomy: the arms usually bend at the stomach and the wrists end up near the hip, and the average person stands 7 to 7.5 feet tall.
+And the following are the key similarities between male and female anatomy: the arms usually bend at the stomach and the wrists end up near the hip, and the average person stands 7 to 7.5 heads tall.

 For more information, you may visit this link so you may fully understand the concept of Anatomy: [How to draw the Human Figure - Body Construction tutorial](https://www.youtube.com/watch?v=w2fKxNDsXuw)